Texas Killing Fields (film)

 Texas Killing Fields (also known as The Fields) is a 2011 American crime film directed by Ami Canaan Mann and starring Sam Worthington, Jeffrey Dean Morgan, Jessica Chastain and Chloë Grace Moretz.
 It competed in the 68th Venice International Film Festival.

-Several killings occur along Houston's I-45 corridor between Houston and Galveston, in and around an area known as "the Killing Fields".
-The film's screenplay was loosely inspired by true events surrounding the murders of women kidnapped from cities spread along 30-plus miles of the I-45 corridor and dumped in many areas, including various bayous surrounding the oil fields of Texas City, Texas.
+The film's screenplay was loosely inspired by the history of killings along 30-plus miles of the Interstate 45 (I-45) corridor between Houston and Galveston, in and around an area known as "the Killing Fields".
+The true events include the murders of women kidnapped from cities spread along the I-45 corridor and dumped in many areas, including various bayous surrounding the oil fields of Texas City, Texas.
 While in real life there have been several itinerant serial killers involved over the years, the film focuses on specific local Texas City suspects.

 Plot

 Souder, a homicide detective in a small Texan town, and his partner, transplanted New York City cop Detective Heigh, track a sadistic serial killer dumping his victims' mutilated bodies in a nearby marsh locals call 'The Killing Fields'.
 Though the swampland crime scenes are outside their jurisdiction, Detective Heigh is unable to turn his back on solving the gruesome murders.
 Despite his partner's warnings, he sets out to investigate the crimes.
 Before long, the killer changes the game and begins hunting the detectives, teasing them with possible clues at the crime scenes while always remaining one step ahead.
-When familiar local girl Anne goes missing, the detectives find themselves racing against time to catch the killer and save the young girl's life.
+When local girl Ann goes missing, the detectives find themselves racing against time to catch the killer and save the young girl's life.